dftbplus/recipes/docs/interfaces/pyapi/pyapi.rst

 Setting up the interface
 ========================

-You can install the associated Python package via the standard 'python setup' mechanism.
-If you want to install it system-wide into your normal python installation, with the appropriate permissions you can simply issue ``python setup.py`` in the directory `tools/pythonapi/`.
-Alternatively, to install it locally in your home space, use ``python setup.py install --user``.
-If the local Python installation directory is not in your PATH, you should add it accordingly.
+You can install the associated Python package via the standard 'pip' mechanism, by issuing ``python -m pip install .`` in the directory `tools/pythonapi/`, with an appropriate level of permissions.

 .. _sec-interfaces-pyapi-input: